headwinds/headwinds/docs/articles/google_app_password_help.md

 5. Connection closed
 ```

-When you update the password in your Gmail account, please allow some time (an half hour?!) for it to propagate.
+When you update the password in your Gmail account, please allow some time (a few minutes?!) for it to propagate.
 I discovered this by accident.
 I tried to test it right away and it failed.
 Then I went away, and tried again and then it worked!

 Once you've confirmed you can connect to your Gmail, then you're ready to send emails.